 - Focus on variety.
-Different foods contain different nutrients, which means that eating a diversity of foods helps to ensure that we are getting adequate nutrients.
+Different foods contain different nutrients, which means that eating a diversity of foods helps us get adequate nutrients.

 - Pay attention to food that feels good.
 Make food choices that honor your health and taste buds while making your body feel good.

 - Try to include most food groups at meals and 2-3 food groups at snacks.
 This will help keep you full and nourished.